 Please see our Pricing Page for more details.

 cy.viewport() command to test responsive, mobile views in a website or web application.
+You can also mimic certain behaviors like swiping using custom commands.

 The Cypress Test Runner is a hybrid application/framework/service all rolled into one.
 It takes a little bit of other testing tools, brings them together and improves on them.